List of terms used for Germans: Jiamen (colloquial)

 In Shanghainese, a German can be colloquially called a Jiamen (茄門/茄门), which is an adaptation of the English word "German".

 This word carries a somewhat negative meaning of a stereotypical German being proud, withdrawn, cold, and serious.
-Today, this phrase, when pronounced as "Ga-Men", can mean "disdainful, indifferent, or uninterested in someone or something".
+This phrase, when pronounced as "Ga-Men", can mean "disdainful, indifferent, or uninterested in someone or something".

 Chile

 Among the Mapuche-Huilliche of Futahuillimapu in southern Chile, German settlers are known as leupe lonko or blond heads.

 Finland

 During the Lapland War between Finland and Germany, the terms saku, sakemanni, hunni, and lapinpolttaja (Lapland arsonist, see: Lapland War) became widely used among the Finnish soldiers; saku and sakemanni being modified from saksalainen (German).

 France

 Boches (pejorative, historical)

 Boches is an apheresis of the word alboche, which in turn is a blend of allemand (French for German) and caboche (slang for head).
 It was used mainly during the First and Second World Wars, and directed especially at German soldiers.